 For EB there were no significant differences by pruning between canopy parameters measured in late August 2008 and 2011 (Table 7).
 However, percent canopy cover and height had still not achieved the original height three years after pruning.
 Control also had lower canopy cover and maximum and minimum height in 2011 compared to 2008, but not to the same extent as pruned blocks.
-Except for middle height that was unaffected.
+However, middle height was unaffected.
 The litter cover increased after pruning, while depth did not change.